akihikodaki/dts/test_plans/l3fwdacl_test_plan.rst

 The ``l3fwd-acl`` application supports two types of rules:

 #.
 Route information which is used for L3 forwarding.
 #.
-An access control list which defines the black list to block.
+An access control list which defines the block list to block.

 The ``l3fwd-acl`` application needs to load ACL and route rules before running.
 Route rules are mandatory while ACL rules are optional.
 After